Axway/amplify-central/content/en/docs/connect_manage_environ/marketplace_provisioning.md

 CENTRAL_CREDENTIALS_OAUTHMETHODS=oauth_public_key
 ```

 The following is an example of registering the provider using the default environment variable based configuration to allow the drop-down values of both 'OAuth Client ID & Secret" and 'OAuth Client ID & Private Key".
+This is also the deault setting if the CENTRAL_CREDENTIALS_OAUTHMETHODS environment variable is not set.

 ```shell
 # create credential drop-down menu with both the OAuth Client ID & Private Key and OAuth Client ID & Secret credential types